ontola/openbesluitvorming/README.md

 The front-end is a typescript react application that uses [reactiveserach](https://github.com/appbaseio/reactivesearch/issues).

-The server is a node express application that serves as both a proxy and a static file server.
+The server is a node express application that serves as both a static file server and a proxy that forward elasticsearch queries to the elastic endpoint of open raadsinformatie.

 ## Thanks to